rploeg/Azure-Digital-Twins-and-MXchip/README.md

 }
 ```

-So when temperature or humidity data gets now in the Azure Digital Twins, you get them.
+So when temperature or humidity data gets in the Azure Digital Twins, the matcher, match the sensor data type and you can process it further with for example UDF's.

 ### UDF - set value on space

-When we get with the matcher the right sensors, we can create and UDF.
+When we get with the matcher the right sensor data types, we can create and UDF.
 UDF is a javascript based rule engine within Azure Digital Twins.
-In this example I only set a temperature value on a space (the room)
+In the example below I only set a temperature value on the connected space (in this example a room in a building)

 ```javascript
 function process(telemetry, executionContext) {